run-llama/llama_deploy/docs/docs/module_guides/llama_deploy/30_manual_orchestration.md

 # Manual orchestration

-Llama Deploy offers different abstraction layers for maximum flexibility.
+LlamaDeploy offers different abstraction layers for maximum flexibility.
 For example, if you don't need the [API server](./20_core_components.md#api-server), you can go down one layer and orchestrate the core components on your own.
-Llama Deploy provides a simple way to self-manage the required services using configuration objects and helper functions.
+LlamaDeploy provides a simple way to self-manage the required services using configuration objects and helper functions.

 ## Manual orchestration with Python wrappers

-Llama Deploy provides a set of utility functions that wrap the lower-level Python API in order to simplify certain operations that are common when you need to orchestrate the different core components, let's see how to use them.
+LlamaDeploy provides a set of utility functions that wrap the lower-level Python API in order to simplify certain operations that are common when you need to orchestrate the different core components, let's see how to use them.

 ### Running the Core System

 !!! note
-    When manually orchestrating a Llama Deploy instance, generally you'll want to deploy the core components and workflows services each from their own python scripts (or docker images, etc.).
+    When manually orchestrating a LlamaDeploy instance, generally you'll want to deploy the core components and workflows services each from their own python scripts (or docker images, etc.).

 To manually orchestrate an instance, the first thing to do is to run the core services: message queue, control plane,